integrated-application-development/sonar-delphi/docs/CONTRIBUTING.md

 ### Proposing features or improvements

-Please propose new features on via [GitHub issues](https://github.com/integrated-application-development/sonar-delphi/issues).
+Please propose new features via [GitHub issues](https://github.com/integrated-application-development/sonar-delphi/issues).

 When proposing a feature, please do the following:

 * Check that a similar feature has not already been requested
 * Be as specific as possible in your description

-Note that this does not necessarily mean a developer will decide to fix the bug or implement the feature - if you would like a feature, consider implementing it yourself and [making a pull request](#making-pull-requests).
+There are no guarantees that a developer will decide to implement the feature - if you would like a feature, consider implementing it yourself and [making a pull request](#making-pull-requests).

 ### Contributing pull requests